Okim343/Project-Sales-Prediction/README.md

 - All scripts include comprehensive error handling and logging
 - The web application includes data caching for improved performance
 - Forecasts are generated using Multi Step Direct Forecasting methodology
+- **Data Import**: Uses direct database import (no chunking) to ensure all recent data is captured
+- **Timezone Handling**: Properly converts timezone-aware dates to avoid data processing issues
+- **Prediction Rounding**: Uses normal rounding (5.4→5, 5.6→6) instead of ceiling for more accurate forecasts
+- **Data Freshness**: Validates data recency to prevent forecasting with stale data